Updated: Apr 14, 2022

 We have previously written on and frequently discussed the topic of what to look for in a good dog breeder.
 But there is another side to this equation that is equally important…Breeders want to get to know you!

 No, we aren’t trying to be nosy!
 But just as many buyers are fearful of puppy mills and being scammed when buying a dog, breeders are worried that a potential buyer isn’t what he/she seems to be at first glance either.
+This is what all those questions on puppy applications are for.

 One distinguishing characteristic of a reputable breeder is that they will not sell their pups to just anybody.
 The long-term welfare of their pups outweigh the benefit of a quick sell.
 As a potential puppy buyer, you will find that quality breeders typically have an application process.
 Some also require a phone or FaceTime chat to further get to know their future puppy parents.